 College Dropout Statistics

-More than one million students drop out of college every year due to financial issues, family responsibilities, dissatisfaction with the course, etc. However, the dropout rates have decreased steadily in the last few decades.
+More than one million students drop out of college yearly due to financial issues, family responsibilities, dissatisfaction with the course, etc. However, the dropout rates have decreased steadily in the last few decades.

 - Around 24% of first-time, full-time undergraduate first-year students dropped out of college between 2019 and 2020.